Behind the anthology

 - Participation in cultural life

-• In the central government administration, the Ministry of Education and Culture is the primary funder of the arts and culture.
+- The foundations and continuity of culture - In the central government administration, the Ministry of Education and Culture is the primary funder of the arts and culture.
 Its budget is divided between the following categories:

 1. The State Subsidy System for museums, theatres and orchestras nationally